Mucktros/ITSeterraAddon/README.md

 - **NekoXIII** – For the original SeterraAddon, which laid the groundwork for this project.
 - **Mucktros** – Developer of **ITSeterraAddon** with new features and customizations.
-- **Afdusrt** - Developer of the features: skib, and performance.
+- **Afdusrt** - Developer of the features: skib, and performance and also jit routes.
 Also the dev of Firefox version.